christelbuchanan/bap-578-non-fungible-agents-nfa/docs/ImprintModuleRegistry.md

 ## Integration with BEP-007 Ecosystem

-The Memory Module Registry integrates with the BEP-007 ecosystem in the following ways:
+The Imprint Module Registry integrates with the BEP-007 ecosystem in the following ways:

-1. **Agent Creation**: When an agent is created, it can register memory modules to extend its capabilities.
+1. **Agent Creation**: When an agent is created, it can register imprint modules to extend its capabilities.
 2. **Agent Logic**: Agent logic contracts can query the registry to access registered modules.
 3. **Agent Upgrades**: When an agent's logic is upgraded, it can register new modules to support new functionality.
 4. **Agent Governance**: The governance system can approve or revoke modules based on community decisions.

 ## Future Extensions

-The Memory Module Registry is designed to be extensible and can be enhanced in the following ways:
+The Imprint Module Registry is designed to be extensible and can be enhanced in the following ways:

 1. **Module Categories**: Adding support for categorizing modules by functionality.
 2. **Module Versioning**: Adding support for versioning modules to track updates.
 3. **Module Reputation**: Adding a reputation system for modules based on usage and feedback.
-4. **Module Marketplace**: Creating a marketplace for memory modules where developers can offer specialized modules.
+4. **Module Marketplace**: Creating a marketplace for imprint modules where developers can offer specialized modules.

 ## Conclusion

-The Memory Module Registry is a powerful component of the BEP-007 ecosystem that enables agents to extend their capabilities through external memory sources.
-By providing a secure and flexible way to register and manage memory modules, the registry enables agents to evolve and adapt to new use cases without requiring changes to the core contract.
+The Imprint Module Registry is a powerful component of the BEP-007 ecosystem that enables agents to extend their capabilities through external imprint sources.
+By providing a secure and flexible way to register and manage imprint modules, the registry enables agents to evolve and adapt to new use cases without requiring changes to the core contract.